rugantio/fbcrawl/README.md

 What features can fbcrawl obtain?
 Everything that you see in the table is crawled by default.
 I decided to simplify the timestamp feature, leaving out the hour and to ignore comments and commentators, which are going to be parsed post-by-post by another crawler.

-You can see that fbcrawl makes asynchronous requests and thus the tuples are not in chronological order, populates a csv or a json file.
+You can see that fbcrawl makes **asynchronous** requests and thus the tuples are not in chronological order, populates a csv or a json file.

 Fbcrawl makes use of the mobile version of facebook: [https://mbasic.facebook.com](https://mbasic.facebook.com) because it's all plain HTML and we can navigate easily through the pages without cumbersome javascript injections.

-Unfortunately one thing I was not able to retrieve is the post sharing number because it's not displayed in this basic version, if someone knows how to collect this feature, please let me know.

 ## Installation
 Requirements are: **python3** (python2 is also supported), **scrapy** and other dependencies libraries (twisted, libxml2 etc.).

-Scrapy can be installed through the package manager of the distribution (in my arch box is simply called "scrapy") or through internal python package system that also should take care of required dependencies (just don't mix the two methods, it would produces conflicts), typing:
+Scrapy can be installed through the package manager of the distribution (in my arch box is simply called "scrapy") or through internal python package system, typing:

  ```pip install scrapy```